Our companies are backed by the Best Pick Guarantee. Call one today!

 Help!
 Do I Need a Professional?

-While most of us can handle our own minor cleanup, there are times when you really just need to pick up the phone and call in a pro.
+While most of us can handle minor cleanups, there are times when you just need to pick up the phone and call in a pro.

-The Top Thing You Can Do Now to Maintain Your Carpet
+The Top Thing to Do to Maintain Your Carpet

 The one thing most recommended by carpet cleaning professionals for keeping carpets in top shape is also one of the easiest: vacuuming.

-This spotlight article was crafted with the help of a Carpet & Upholstery Cleaning Best Pick in Houston.
+This article was crafted with the help of Clean As A Whistle, Inc., a Houston expert in Carpet & Upholstery Cleaning.
 While we strive to provide relevant information to all homeowners, some of the material we publish may not pertain to every area.
 Please contact your local Best Pick companies for any further area-specific advice.